 If any Hebrew should have approached the Pharaoh, it was Moses.
 He grew up and was educated in that household.
 He learned political leadership—vital for anyone attempting to assemble and lead an entire nation of people.

 And if any Hebrew should have led the Israelites through years of wandering in the desert, it was Moses.
 He spent forty years in Midian, tending flocks and learning how to survive in the wilderness.

 There wasn’t anything particularly special about Moses himself.
 But God used Moses’ specific circumstances to carry out His great plan and free the Israelites from slavery.

 There was purpose in those 80 years of apparent monotony all along.

 Life is not made up of mountaintop moments alone—those come and go.
 And often, they are surrounded by monotony.

 We can rest in this: God may use a season that feels purposeless as a time of preparation.
 Moses experienced 80 years of preparation, completely unaware of the great responsibility that would be bestowed upon him later in life.

-How about you?
-Does life feel less-than-exciting at the moment?
-I’d encourage you to pray to see value in today’s monotony.
-Pray that He would help you live well—never taking the day for granted.
+If life feels less-than-exciting at the moment, I’d encourage you to pray to see value in today’s monotony.
+Pray that God would help you live well—never taking the day for granted.
 This can be a time to deepen your faith in Him, to grow in character, to love and serve those around you in a way that’s unique to this time of life